Netflix's 'Indian Matchmaking' Is The Talk Of India — And Not In A Good Way

 July 19, 2020

-"Some of them had given in to the system, some of them were holding out, some wanted to know 'how exactly did you say no?' or 'how did you convince your parents?' " Doval says.
+"Some of them had given in to the system, some of them were holding out, some wanted to know, 'How exactly did you say no?' or 'How did you convince your parents?' " Doval says.

 She's been reassuring them, telling them they're not alone and that standing up for themselves doesn't make them bad.